Nicole-Jiang/Fall2016-proj3-grp7/output/Presentation.md

 #### 3.5 Neuro network model
 We run Neuro network model with RGB features and did 5-folder cross validation.
 The average accuracy rate is: %

+#### 3.6 Ensemble methods
+Use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.

++ Details
+	+ Apply different models (Adaboost, Random forest, Knn, xgboost and Neuro network) and tune the parameters
+	+ Use those parameters to predict the test set
+	+ Take a simple majority vote of their predictions as the final prediction

++ Advantages:
+  + Combind the advantages of each model
+  + More stable when apply to the new test set
+  + Almost the highest accuracy rate